 In an effort to stretch recruiting budgets these days without sacrificing candidate quality, employers of all sizes are going online to look for places where they can post jobs.
 From social networking sites to niche job boards and online communities, there are plenty of ways to get your jobs advertised at no cost.

-Advantages to free online job postings include no out-of pocket costs, exposure to new audiences, and a potentially lower cost per hire.
-When evaluating the effectiveness of free online job postings, however, it's important to consider the time spent listing, managing, and tracking success, the size of the audience, and the type of job seekers and potential candidates they attract.
+Advantages to free online job postings include no out-of-pocket costs, exposure to new audiences and a potentially lower cost per hire.
+When evaluating the effectiveness of free online job postings, however, it's important to consider the time spent listing, managing and tracking success, the size of the audience and the type of job seekers and potential candidates they attract.
 At the end of the day, no one wants to waste time promoting jobs - free or not - to the wrong talent pool and sifting through a sea of CVs from unqualified candidates.
-High applicant to hire ratios don't help anyone!
+High applicant-to-hire ratios don't help anyone!

 Here are a few ideas on where you can go online to post jobs for free.

-Where to Post Jobs Online for Free
+Where to Post Jobs for Free Online

 Clean house first before advertising your jobs outside of your own career site.
 Work with hiring managers to update the content, and then make sure you're leveraging tips to optimise your job descriptions for online search.
-If your job descriptions aren't up-to-date or SEO optimised, listing them on different free job posting sites is a waste of your time.
+If your job descriptions aren't up-to-date or SEO-optimised, listing them on different free job posting sites is a waste of your time.

 Gumtree and Craigslist